laravel/nova-docs/2.0/resources/fields.md

 ]))->limit(1),
 ```

-Panels with a limit will display a **Show more** link which will load display the next set of fields.
+Panels with a limit will display a **Show All Fields** link which will load display the remaining fields.

 ## Sortable Fields